 Mini Q is an area of Questacon designed for children 0-6 years where little ones are encouraged to explore and use their imaginations in the different spaces.
 Mini Q is very popular and at peak times visitor numbers are limited.
 Get there at the opening to ensure you don’t miss out.

-Adventure of The Australian War Memorial in Campbell, Australia
+The Australian War Memorial in Campbell, Australia

 Although we didn’t have time to look inside the War Memorial, we visited at closing time for a special ceremony.
-Each day at 4.55 pm, the Last Post Ceremony starts with Australian National Anthem, laying of wreaths, and the story of one of the 102,000 Australians who gave their lives in war.
+Each day at 4.55 pm, the Last Post Ceremony starts with the Australian National Anthem, the laying of wreaths, and the story of one of the 102,000 Australians who gave their lives in war.
 It is moving and a wonderful way of connecting children to the sacrifices made by our servicemen and women.

 War Memorial was the perfect base for our weekend adventure.
 All areas of the hotel are wheelchair accessible and staff went out of their way to ensure our comfort.